 Toronto has many bicycle lanes now, which makes cycling safer.
 But sometimes drivers don’t respect these lanes, so you have to be careful and watch out for cars turning right.
 Cycling is suitable for short trips around the city, but it’s not recommended for longer trips because it’s tiring to cycle up hills or against strong winds!

-Walking can be fun if you have somewhere to go that isn’t too far away.
+Walking as a form of transport in Toronto can be fun if you have somewhere to go that isn’t too far away.
 You don’t have to worry about traffic or finding a parking space if you walk.
 You also won’t have to pay for gas or bus fare, but you might get tired before you get where you’re going.

 The city has introduced some exciting pedestrian pathways throughout the city and across some major highways.
 The city also has some great parks and walkways along the waterfront to take a walk through Toronto even more enjoyable.